-I know both the fulfillment and the emotional drain that service can involve.
+I know both the fulfillment and the emotional drain service can involve.
 It is work of the heart, and it requires continual re-sourcing.
 Over and over again, we have to find ways to release other people’s energies and replenish our spirits.
 I have always been most effective when I am centered, open-hearted, and strong, but that inner well-being doesn’t always come easy.
 There are real pressures in the systems of healthcare, education, and social service, not to mention the never-ending learning curve of motherhood.
-The “care of the caregiver” group work I do now is created in honor of all the dedicated, heartfelt individuals I have known over the years.
-I use the tools of meditation, writing, deep conversation, energy work, and movement to bring us all back to center, to unblock the flow of giving and receiving, and to bring passion, authenticity, and compassion to our lives and to all the lives we touch.
+The care of the caregiver work I do now is created in honor of all the dedicated, heartfelt individuals I have known over the years.
+I use tools of meditation, writing, deep conversation, energy work, and movement to bring us all back to center, to unblock the flow of giving and receiving, and to bring passion, authenticity, and freedom to our lives and to all the lives we touch.
 I hope you’ll join me in caring for yourself in this way.